IsNeonPlay/Solution-SOCIAL-Proof-section/README.md

     </div>
 ```

--Then, in the style sheet (style.css) I edited the containers of the mobile version and added `display: none;` to the desktop version so that it would disappear.
+- Then, in the style sheet (style.css) I edited the containers of the mobile version and added `display: none;` to the desktop version so that it would disappear.

--With the mediaQuerie of the desktop version, I did the opposite of the main style sheet, to the mobile version I added `display: none;`, and the desktop version I put a `display: block;` to make it visible and be able to work with that version.
+- With the mediaQuerie of the desktop version, I did the opposite of the main style sheet, to the mobile version I added `display: none;`, and the desktop version I put a `display: block;` to make it visible and be able to work with that version.